jbgo/chasqui/README.md

 application.

     Chasqui.subscriptions queue_name_prefix: 'app_id' do
-      subscribe 'order.purchased', with: PurchasedOrderWorkerS
+      subscribe 'order.purchased', with: PurchasedOrderWorker
     end

 Now the `PurchasedOrderWorker` will pull jobs from the `app_id:pubsub` queue instead of the `pubsub` queue specified previously in the worker class.

-You can use a callable object instead of a worker class to handle events.
+You can also use a callable object instead of a worker class to handle events.

     Chasqui.subscriptions queue: 'app_id:pubsub' do
       subscribe 'order.purchased', ->(event, user, order) {
         logger.info event.to_json
       }
     end

-When using a proc to handle event, Chasqui defines a worker class with a `#perform` method that calls the event.

 ### Define workers to handle events